rmsap/phoenixlang/docs/roadmap.md

 This document outlines the path from the current implementation to a production-ready full-stack web language.

-**Current state (updated 2026-04-15):** 2,000+ tests across 61,000+ LOC (12 crates).
+**Current state (updated 2026-05-07):** 2,900+ tests across 14 crates.
 Phoenix Gen Phases 1–3 and 5 fully complete with TypeScript, Python, Go, and OpenAPI code generation, VS Code extension with full LSP (hover, autocomplete, go-to-definition, find-references, rename), watch mode, and `where` constraint validation.
 Phase 1 is fully complete.
 Phase 2.1 (IR) is complete — the `phoenix-ir` crate implements SSA-style IR lowering and `phoenix-ir-interp` provides a round-trip verification interpreter.
-Phase 2.2 (Cranelift native compilation) covers value types, strings, structs, enums, pattern matching, closures, all string methods, `List<T>` with all functional methods, `Map<K, V>` with all methods, and `Option<T>`/`Result<T, E>` with all combinators. `#![warn(missing_docs)]` enforced on all crates.
-All tests pass, clippy is clean, formatting is clean, CI is green. **Next up: garbage collection, then WebAssembly target.**
+Phase 2.2 (Cranelift native compilation) covers value types, strings, structs, enums, pattern matching, closures, all string methods, `List<T>` with all functional methods, `Map<K, V>` with all methods, and `Option<T>`/`Result<T, E>` with all combinators.
+Phase 2.6 (modules and visibility) is complete — multi-file projects with `import`, `public`/private, and lazy import-driven discovery.
+Phase 2.3 (runtime and memory management) is complete — tracing mark-and-sweep GC with precise stack roots, GC-managed strings, valgrind-verified leak-clean compiled binaries, `defer` syntax across all three backends, open-addressing hash maps, and bottom-up merge sort for `List.sortBy`. `#![warn(missing_docs)]` enforced on all crates.
+All tests pass, clippy is clean, formatting is clean, CI is green. **Active phase: 2.7 (benchmark suite) — measured GC and codegen baseline before the WebAssembly target lands a second `GcHeap` impl behind the same trait.**

 ---